adcosta1/Data_Mining_Credit-Card-Fraud-Detection/README.md

 ## 📈 Results That Tell a Story

-The Winning Combination
+#### The winning  Combination:

-Random Forest trained on semi-balanced data emerged as the champion across most scenarios.
+Random Forest trained on semi-balanced data had the best performance across most scenarios.

-Test ScenarioAccuracyPrecisionRecallF1-ScoreROC-AUCBalanced Test Set95.3%99.3%91.2%95.1%99.2%Semi-Balanced Test94.1%99.2%83.1%90.4%95.9%Original Imbalanced99.0%13.4%88.5%23.2%97.7%
+Test Scenario            Accuracy         Precision            Recall         F1-Score       ROC-AUC
+Balanced Test Set        95.3%            99.3%                91.2%          95.1%          99.2%
+Semi-Balanced Test       94.1%            99.2%                83.1%          90.4%          95.9%
+Original Imbalanced      99.0%            13.4%                88.5%          23.2%          97.7%

-What These Numbers Mean in Reality
+#### What These Numbers Mean in Reality

 On the balanced test set (best-case scenario):

 Catches 91 out of 100 fraudulent transactions ✅